Sonography Pediatric Gynecology Assessment, Protocols, and Interpretation

 Hemorrhagic cyst: A hemorrhagic cyst usually develops in the corpus luteum.
 Patients often present with pelvic pain.
 Hemorrhage has a variable appearance on ultrasound, with acute hemorrhage appearing hyperechoic to the ovarian stroma.
 With time, the hemorrhagic cyst appears heterogeneous with multiple thin layering septa and low-level echoes.
 Over time, these usually regress on their own.
 Follow-up US after 6 to 12 weeks is recommended.

 Mature cystic teratoma/Dermoid cyst: Mature teratoma/dermoid is a benign mass containing components of mesoderm, ectoderm, and endoderm.
 It appears as a heterogeneous solid and cystic mass within the ovary.
-It may show fluid-fluid level due to different density fluid and fat within the cyst.
+It may show fluid-fluid levels due to different densities of fluid and fat within the cyst.
 Calcification is usually present and appears as a hyperechoic focus with posterior acoustic shadowing.
 Fat within the mass is also hyperechoic but without shadowing and often difficult to distinguish from the bowel gas.
-CT scan or MRI with fat saturation adds more information.[13]
+A computed tomography (CT) scan or magnetic resonance image (MRI) with fat saturation adds more information.[13]

 Cystadenomas: They are epithelial tumors.
 Serous cystadenomas appear as thin-walled, usually unilocular masses with wall thickness measuring less than 3 mm.
 Thin septations and papillary projections can be seen.
 They can be unilateral or bilateral (20%) and usually smaller than the mucinous cystadenoma.
 Mucinous cystadenoma appears as a multilocular mass with multiple thin septations.
 These are larger than serous cystadenomas and contain mucin, which appears as low-level internal echoes.
 They have some typical imaging findings, but histology is confirmatory to diagnose cystadenoma.[14]